Tips for Getting Through the Thanksgiving Holiday Stress Free!

 When hosting a dinner party, be mindful of food germs.
 While we’re having fun drinking and eating, bacterial growth in food left out at room temperature for too long can seriously ruin someone’s night a few hours later.
 When the food comes out of the oven piping hot, or out of the fridge ice cold, we don’t really think about how that food changes quickly for the worse.

 What are some of the biggest culprits?
-Milk-based foods like soft cheeses, gravy, and dairy beverages not yet properly heated or chilled.
-Meats, too, are a big threat as even in cooked meat, bacteria loves grow super fast at room temperature.
+Milk-based foods like soft cheeses, gravy, and dairy beverages can acquire germs really quickly.
+Meats are also a big threat as even in cooked meat, bacteria loves grow super fast at room temperature.

-The best plan of action is just keep foods on constant chill or heat, depending on the food.
-Serve the food and put it away when the dinner is done.
+The best plan of action is to keep foods on constant chill or heat, depending on the food.
+Serve the food and put it away right once the dinner is done.
 Don’t let it sit out for seconds on the kitchen counter.

 Consider the portions that’ll save you money